 Within Child Central Training Carolanne supports the overall management of the finance including invoicing and a large variety of administration tasks.

 When Carolanne is not working she enjoys camping and the outdoors with her husband and daughter, music and a cosy night in with a good book!

-She is the former Manager of Red Kite Community Nursery, Doune.
-A centre which under her leadership at its last HMIe inspection was awarded four excellent and a very good, ranking it as the top community owned, charitable preschool setting in Scotland.
-Alison has completed an M.Ed in Childhood Practice (Glasgow University) in 2015.
-She completed her SVQ3 in Childcare Learning and Development through Anne Emerson-Smith Play Training Ltd in 2011.
-She also holds a Ph.D in Aquatic Veterinary Science from Stirling University (2005) and completed a PGCE (with distinction) in secondary biology with science through the Northern Lights Teaching Schools Alliance in partnership with Leeds Trinity University
+Alison completed an M.Ed in Childhood Practice (Glasgow University) in 2015 and a SVQ3 in Childcare Learning and Development through Stirling Council Children's Services (Anne Emerson-Smith Play Training Ltd) in 2011.
+She also holds a Ph.D in Aquatic Veterinary Science from Stirling University (2005) and completed a PGCE (with distinction) in secondary biology with science through the Northern Lights Teaching Schools Alliance in partnership with Leeds Trinity University.

 The former manager of the award winning Red Kite Community Nursery; she moved to Skipton from Scotland in January 2015 where she lives with her husband Gordon and three rapidly growing children.